 Smallmouth bass and chain pickerel have large impacts to the trout resource and the natural integrity of freshwater systems in Nova Scotia.
-They not only impact the fish community structure, but all species that use the impacted systems.
+They not only impact native fish communities, but also threaten biodiversity.
 The spread of smallmouth bass and chain pickerel is occurring at a rapid rate and more resources are required to confirm their presence in new habitats.
-Most of this spread occurs from illegal introductions and migration and colonization of new habitats.
-It may take years for invasive species to establish a population and for anglers to catch and report to NSDFA and for confirmation to take place.
-NSDFA plans to continue to monitor and confirm the presence of the spread of smallmouth bass, chain pickerel and other aquatic invasive species threats.
+Most of this spread occurs from illegal introductions, migration, and colonization of new habitats.
+It may take years for invasive species to establish a population and for anglers to catch and report a new occurrence.
+The Department will continue to monitor and confirm the spread of invasive species throughout the province.